RivuChk/cohort-courses/src/pages/courses/kmp.md

 ## Course Fees

-### ₹20,000 /- Discount will be given to people buying this course along with the [Kotlin Language one](/courses/kotlin-lang/)
+### ₹20,000 /- A little Cashback will be given to people buying this course along with the [Kotlin Language one](/courses/kotlin-lang/)
+In such cases, I'll send them the cashback through UPI after one month of the course.